lemanschik/experiments/components/loader/README.md

 ## Usecases
-load anything from the stealify bundle format bundle format is 1:1 Object representation of the fs component internal so all documentation applys keys are propertys and can not be nested but referenced!
+load anything from the stealify bundle format bundle format is 1:1 Object representation of the fs component internal so all documentation applys keys are propertys and can not be nested but referenced! the loader respects the RRS:: key pattern.

 ```
+const volumeOverlay = {
+  "RRS::sha256::s8342da....": "content{}[]"
+  "sha256::s8342da....": "content{}[]"
+}
 const volume = { "sha256::s8342da....": "content{}[]" }
 const meta = [
   [